nhselect/step1-training/content/user-guide/administrator/reporting-on-progress/downloading-learner-self-assessment-reports/index.md

 ---
 title: Downloading Learner self assessment reports
 createdAt: 2023-03-09T17:41:51.035Z
-updatedAt: 2023-03-09T17:41:51.046Z
+updatedAt: 2023-10-03T17:41:51.046Z
 rating: true
 hideSearch: false
 ---

-You can download an excel report that summarises the progress of your Step 1 Learners
+You can download an excel report that summarises the progress of your  Learners

 1. Go to **Centre dashboard** (in **Tracking System** application)
 2. Select **Self assessment reports**

 ![](/img/centre-dashboard-reports.png)

-3. Select the **Step 1 proficiencies** report
+3. Select the appropriate **proficiencies** report

-* In brackets it will say the number of Step 1 Learner you have
+* In brackets it will say the number of Learner you have

 ![](/img/centre-dashboard-reports_1.png)